 46. Bring her a cup of water in the morning.
 Or before bed.
-Or just after sex.
+Or just after lovemaking.
 Don’t wait to be asked.

-47. Sext her, but with emojis.
+47. Send a naughty text, but with emojis.
 Try: heart eyes, heart eyes, smiley face with tongue hanging out, kissy face, waving hand, peach, eggplant, blushing face.

 49. Give her a kiss as soon as you walk in the door.
 Or, if you work from home, head to her for a kiss when she enters.